1-800-275-4279

 After suffering a spinal injury, it’s important to consider the financial impacts it may have on you and your family.
 Medical bills, loss of income, and other expenses can quickly add up and be overwhelming.
 It’s important to take the time to understand the financial landscape and what options are available.

 You may be eligible for disability benefits, which can help you cover some of the costs associated with your injury.
-Additionally, there may be other programs or grants available to assist with financial needs.
-With the right support, you can create a budget and financial plan that will help you cope with the financial costs of spinal injury.
+Additionally, other programs or grants may be available to assist with financial needs.
+With the right support, you can create a budget and financial plan that will help you cope with the economic costs of spinal injury.

-It’s also important to create a support system of family and friends who can provide emotional and financial support.
+It’s also important to create a family and friends support system who can provide emotional and financial support.
 Having someone to talk to and lean on during difficult times can be invaluable.
 With the right resources and support, you can create a financial plan that will help you manage the costs of your spinal injury.

 Accessibility and Adaptive Technologies Following a Spinal Injury